yezkez10/tp/docs/UserGuide.md

 ### Adding a doctor: `add_doctor`

+**Note:**
+* Make sure the details of the doctor is correct as there is a limitation where you can not edit the details of a doctor yet
+* If you happen to add a Doctor with the wrong information do not worry as you can just delete the doctor by its index and add it again with the correct information this time
+* If you want to edit a doctor's details but that doctor already has appointment you need to make sure that the doctor has no more appointment this is because if you delete a doctor with appointments those appointments will deleted as well

 Adds a doctor to the database.
 A doctor has a **name, phone number, email, gender, age, and **address**.

 Format: `add_doctor /n NAME /p PHONE_NUMBER /e EMAIL /g GENDER /age AGE /a ADDRESS`